ZhuEthan/ZhuEthan.github.io/_posts/2021-01-01-ReinforcementLearning(2).md

 ![Q-Learning](../img/Q-Learning.png)
 ![Q-Learning-max-function](../img/Q-Learning-max-function.png)

-Q-learning is learning the best action it could take (without any randomness?) instead of the action it actually takes --> it is a off-policy learning.
+Q-learning is learning the best action it could take [target policy] (without any randomness?) instead of the action it actually takes [behavior policy] --> it is a off-policy learning.

 ![Q-Learning-off-policy](../img/Q-Learning-off-policy.png)